 Smiling is contagious.
 Just look at a picture of a smiling baby.
 It’s almost impossible not to smile too.
 Unless you don’t like babies, but maybe don’t mention that to employers.
 Point is, when you pass by a company’s stand, try to smile.
 You’ll look more approachable and pleasant to talk to.
 As an employer, I approach smiling people right away.

 Also, be curious.There’s nothing more flattering for employers who are promoting themselves at a career fair than a curious person asking about their product or giving them feedback (the constructive kind, don’t jump in and tell them how to run their business after a 30-second conversation).

 4. Bring your resume

-Sometimes, companies don’t advertise a position suitable exactly for you and your expertise at a job fair.
-Which might make you feel that there’s no point leaving your resume with them or maybe even stopping by.
-At Enhancv, we always look out for new talents and if we spot someone special, we will consider hiring them.
+Sometimes, companies won’t have a position suitable for you and your expertise at a job fair.
+That might make you feel there’s no point leaving your resume with them.
+But that’s not always true.
+At Enhancv, we always look out for new talent and if we spot someone special, we’ll always consider them.
 After talking to other employers, I know that other companies do the same.

 5. Exchange emails with others

 There’s nothing more frustrating than getting to know someone who seems like a perfect fit for the job we’re offering and then realizing I lost their email.
 It’s like when you meet that perfect boy or girl at a party.
 They write their name on your phone but you accidentally delete it when trying to copy-paste it in a Facebook search.

 How can you make sure the employer doesn’t lose your email?
 A good idea is to have your business cards at hand.
 If you’re a student and don’t have them, you can find help on how to make some at reasonable prices here.
 Another way is to make them write your email down on their phone or in a spreadsheet.
 Make sure they hit the ‘’save’’ button.
 This way you’ll be sure it will never get lost.

 6. Follow up with them